fosslight/hub-guide-en/menu/4_project.md

 ### 7. Security
 {: .specific-title}
-It displays the Vulnerability information for the entire open source list included in the Identification stage (except the ones that 'Exclude' is checked).
+It displays the Vulnerability information for the entire open source list included in the Identification stage (except the ones that 'Exclude' is checked).<br>
+<small>Reference: For more details about Security, see the [Security tutorial](../tutorial/1_project/5_security/README.md).</small>

 - **How to enter the Security tab**
   - You can enter the Security tab by clicking the button in the Security column of each project in the Project List.